openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/kaldi_specific/Aspire_Tdnn_Model.md

 Converting an ASpIRE Chain TDNN Model to IR
 ###########################################

-Generate the Intermediate Representation of the model by running Model Optimizer with the following parameters:
+Generate the Intermediate Representation of the model by running model conversion with the following parameters:

 .. code-block:: sh